 Asking for help is one of the hardest things any of us can ever do.

-If the thought of reaching out for help freaks you out, the only thing that makes you is normal…if there is such a thing.
+If the thought of reaching out for help freaks you out, the only thing that makes you is normal… if there is such a thing as normal.

-I do my best to stay in the practice of asking for help and feedback so I can get as much joy out of this life as I can.
+I do my best to stay in the practice of asking for help and feedback to get as much joy out of this life as possible.

 Courage can only grow where fear is present.